Esri/solutions-geoprocessing-toolbox/patterns/README.md

 2. Canty, M. J. (2008) Automatic Radiometric Normalization of Multitemporal Satellite Imagery with the Iteratively Re-weighted MAD transformation.
 Remote Sensing of the Environment.
 Vol. 112 (3) pp. 1025-1036

 3. Canty, M. J. (2014) Image Analysis, Classification and Change Detection in Remote Sensing: with algorithms for ENVI/IDL and Python.
 Third Edition.
 CRC Press.
 576 Pages.

+## Movement Analysis Tools

+Tools for analyzing raw movement data to identify patterns and frequency of activity.

+* Visitation By Day Period

 ## Issues